Dugokoch/Dugokoch/README.md

 - 👋 Hi, I’m @Dugokoch
 - 👀 I’m interested in A.I
-- 🌱 I’m currently learning A.I essentials with ALX
+- 🌱 I’m currently learning A.I career essentials with ALX (AiCE)
 - 💞️ I’m looking to collaborate on A>I learning
 - 📫 How to reach me ...
 - 😄 Pronouns: ...She/her